1wheel/roadtolarissa/source/_posts/2017-10-01-hot-reload-hack.md

 </script>

-I dabbled with programming languages that facilated this, like [clojure's REPL](https://github.com/bhauman/lein-figwheel) or [R notebooks](https://rmarkdown.rstudio.com/r_notebooks.html).
+I dabbled with programming languages that facilated this, like [clojure's REPL](https://clojure.org/guides/repl/introduction) and [R notebooks](https://rmarkdown.rstudio.com/r_notebooks.html).
 But most of my work is with javascript and I was stuck pressing `⌘+S ⌘+Tab ⌘+R` over and over again to save my changes, tab over to the browser and reload the page.

 <div class='editor manual'></div>